rossanx/akfs/docs/journal.md

      H - Test if PM bit in CR0 is set to 1.
 If so, I just print the message "KALIMERA KERNEL >> 32bits Protected Mode <<" to the screen.

+     I - In order to make things safer, I moved kernel stack out of the way!
+         I set it to be at the end of memory.
+It grows downwards, as always:

+            move_kernel_stack_to_end_of_memory:
+                    ### STACK AT THE END OF CONFIGURED MEMORY
+                    movl	TOTAL_RAM, %ebp
+                    movl	TOTAL_RAM, %esp

-     I - In order to have some fun.
+     J - In order to have some fun.
 After the message, I put an ascii art of the USS Enterprise on the screen and animate it.
 Yey!!!

 As you could see it's not as easy as we present it to students when